 I am an empty nester.
 I am not crazy about it either.
 One of the hardest things about it for me is learning to cook for two.
 My kids always had friends over so it seemed I was cooking for a small army.
 Don’t get me wrong, I totally enjoyed cooking for them but, now that it is just me and hubby, we don’t want to look at a huge dessert and feel like it is going to be wasted or better yet on my waist.
-So I made this blackberry cobbler for two recipe so we don’t want to end up eating the entire thing.
+So I made this blackberry cobbler for two recipes so we don’t want to end up eating the entire thing.

 Ingredients for Blackberry Cobbler for Two:

 1/2 stick or 2 oz of butter, melted

 a Pint of Blackberries (you will have some leftover)

 - 1/2 stick or 2 oz of butter melted

 - 1/2 cup of sugar